Why Invoice Finance Works For Manufacturers

 1. Gross Profit Margins - typical gross profit margins, amongst manufacturers, may range from 25% to 35% so the prepayment from invoice finance (typically 85% of invoice value) will allow a manufacturer to pay for their raw materials and other costs before they get paid.
 Discounts with suppliers can often be negotiated when you have cash to pay quickly.

 2. Payment Terms - historic reports into late payment by sector identified 3 manufacturing sectors as among the sectors having to wait the longest for payment.
 Studies have found that in only a small percentage of cases, manufacturers were paid on time.
-These delayed payments create a cash flow gap between having to pay suppliers for raw materials and getting paid.
+These delayed payments create a cash flow gap between paying suppliers for raw materials and getting paid.
 Invoice finance bridges this gap.

 3. Straightforward Transactions - the nature of manufacturing is such that it normally gives rise to simple transactions.
 You make something, ship the product and get paid for it.
 This type of straightforward transaction is very appealing to invoice financiers as they can easily value such debts, to fund against them.